pegahchavoshi/Financial-Risk-Analysis/README.md

  <p align="center">
 <img width="392" alt="Screenshot 2023-04-10 150527" src="https://user-images.githubusercontent.com/94572320/231008002-6171753e-5800-47df-880a-35cf9688a6ba.png">
 </p>

+# Result

+ The analysis indicates that Netflix has experienced significant international subscriber base growth over the past decade, with the highest rate observed between 2016 and 2018.
+While subscriber growth has slowed down since then, even losing some subscribers may not have a significant impact on the company's revenue, as long as it continues to increase its overall membership.
+These insights can inform Netflix's strategies for subscriber acquisition and retention to maximize its revenue potential in the competitive streaming industry.

 # Conclusion
 Netflix faces several risks associated with its business model, including intense competition and dependence on subscriptions for revenue.
 However, by managing these risks effectively, the company can continue to grow and succeed in the highly competitive streaming industry.